kailashmannem/kitty-assistant/README.md

 You can always verify the code on this repository and build it yourself.
 We’re exploring digital code signing to enhance trust — updates will follow.

+- Also note that the application requires a Gemini API key as of now to function, I personally don't take or use your key.
+It is saved inside the application files so that it doesn't prompts multiple times for the key and directly pulls the key from the gemini_api_key.txt file.

+- It is recommended to save it in C:/Users/your_username or D: or E: as Program files is a system folder which is highly protected by Windows and writeable files are not allowed to be saved here.

 # 🧙‍♂️ Future Additions
 - Voice Integration